DD5HT/montecarlo-pi/README.md

 Calculates Pi with a distributed [Monte Carlo algorithm](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm) and scales adaptivly to the available physical cpu cores.

+There are also multiple Implementations in other languages to compare the speed with Rust.

 ## Example

 `time cargo run --release -- -s 50000000000`